 Additionally, significant changes to our devices may trigger a requirement to file for an MDR CE mark earlier than expected, which could result in backorders.
 For example, in March 2020, we learned that a chemical used in our latex formulation was obsoleted.
-As a result, we submitted our new latex formulation to one of our Notified Bodies for review and acceptance under our Pruitt F3 shunt MDD CE mark.
-Our Notified Body determined that the change is significant under the rules of the MDD and as such we cannot implement that change under the MDD rules.
+As a result, we submitted our new latex formulation to one of our Notified Bodies for review and acceptance under our Class III Pruitt F3 shunt MDD CE mark.
+Our Notified Body determined that the change is significant under the rules of the Class III MDD and as such we cannot implement that change under the Class III MDD rules.
 We filed for an MDR CE mark on that device in Q4 2021, and we currently await the results of our MDR review.
 We anticipate approval for that device in Q4 2022, though no assurance can be given as to timing or result.
 We believe inventory for our Pruitt F3 shunt will likely only be sufficient to supply customers until the end of Q3 2022, based on historical sales, and as a result, we may begin to experience backorders for the Pruitt F3 shunt while we await approval by our Notified Body.
 If we fail to obtain a new CE mark under MDR on this product in a timely manner, or at all, future sales of this product in the EU could be adversely impacted, though we could pursue mitigation strategies, including country-by-country derogations.

-As a result of the United Kingdom's exit from the EU, the U.K. Medicines and Healthcare Products Regulatory Agency (MHRA) has announced that CE marking will continue to be recognized in the U.K. and certificates issued by EU-recognized Notified Bodies will continue to be valid in the U.K. market until June 30, 2023.
-Following such date, all devices marketed in the U.K. will require U.K. Conformity Assessed (UKCA) marks certified by a U.K. approved Notified Body.
-We intend to seek such marks for our products currently sold on the U.K. market, but we expect that we will only receive UKCA marks for products representing approximately 50% of our revenues in the U.K. by such date.
-We intend to place inventory with our U.K. subsidiary in amounts that we believe are sufficient to cover the period between July 1, 2023 and the point in time when will expect to have received UKCA marks for all of our UK products.
-However, there could be delays in obtaining these UKCA marks, which could lead to U.K. backorders.
-To the extent that we fail to obtain UKCA marks by this June 30, 2023 deadline, or at all, our sales in the U.K. could be negatively affected.
+As a result of the United Kingdom's exit from the EU, the U.K. Medicines and Healthcare Products Regulatory Agency (MHRA) has announced that devices marketed in the U.K. will require U.K. Conformity Assessed (UKCA) marks certified by a U.K. approved Notified Body following the expiration of a transition period.
+During the transition period, CE marking will continue to be recognized in the U.K. and certificates issued by EU-recognized Notified Bodies will continue to be valid in the U.K. market.
+The MHRA previously indicated that the transition period would remain in effect until June 30, 2023.
+On June 26, 2022, the MHRA announced its intention to establish a transitionary arrangement that would extend this deadline and allow medical devices with valid MDD CE marks to continue to be sold in the U.K. until the expiration of such CE marks.
+For all of our CE marked products except CardioCel and VascuCel, this would result in an extension of the transition period until May 25, 2024.
+Following such date (and in the case of CardioCel and VascuCel, following August 13, 2023), our devices marketed in the U.K. will require U.K. Conformity Assessed (UKCA) marks certified by a U.K. approved Notified Body.
+We intend to seek such marks for our products currently sold on the U.K. market.
+If we fail to obtain UKCA marks in a timely manner, or at all, future sales of our products in the U.K. could be adversely impacted.